|

 and also attacked some major public buildings such as the Bank of England, the

-In due course those arrested came to trial and ultimately seventeen men and two women were to be hanged.
-Strangely Lord George Gordon was acquitted of riot and carried on his duties as an MP.
+Lord George Gordon was tried for High treason but his defence by renowned advocate Thomas Erskine led to an acquittal and he carried on his duties as an MP.
 He was later imprisoned for libelling Marie Antoinette and died in Newgate prison in 1793.

 Two of the